VirtualPatientEngine/AIAgents4Pharma/README.md

 docker compose --profile amd up # for AMD mode
 ```

-This will:

-- Pull the latest images if they are not already available.
-- Start both Talk2AIAgents4Pharma or Talk2KnowledgeGraphs and Ollama containers in the same network.
+###### This will: Pull the latest images if they are not already available.
+Start Talk2AIAgents4Pharma or Talk2KnowledgeGraphs with Ollama containers in the same network.
-- Ensure Ollama is running first before launching Talk2AIAgents4Pharma or Talk2KnowledgeGraphs.

 To Access the web app, open your browser and go to: